oemof/oemof-thermal/docs/absorption_chillers.rst

     COPs = Q_dots_evap / Q_dots_gen

-Fig.2 illustrates how the cooling capacity and the COP of an absorption chiller (here the 10kW absorption chiller mentioned above) depend on the colling water temperature, i.e. the mean external fluid temperature at absorber and condenser.
+Fig.2 illustrates how the cooling capacity and the COP of an absorption chiller (here the 10 kW absorption chiller mentioned above) depend on the colling water temperature, i.e. the mean external fluid temperature at absorber and condenser.